Updated March 2016

 The National Fire Protection Association (NFPA) says about 8,700 people were taken to emergency rooms with fireworks-related injuries in 2012 and 17,800 fireworks-related fires were reported the year before.
 The NFPA urges people not to use consumer fireworks and says the safest option for you and your family is to attend a fireworks show put on by professionals.

 Before you decide to set off fireworks yourself, it’s important to be aware of and follow the laws regarding fireworks in your area.
 According to the Consumer Product Safety Commission (CPSC), the states of Delaware, Massachusetts and New Jersey have banned all consumer fireworks.
 Most other states allow some types of fireworks, but be sure to check your state’s website for information on the local laws.

-Devices like M-80s, M-100s and cherry bombs can unexpectedly detonate because of heat, friction or shock, and many states and law enforcement agencies have deemed them illegal, according to The Bureau of Alcohol, Tobacco, Firearms and Explosives.
+Devices like M-80s, M-100s and cherry bombs can unexpectedly detonate because of heat, friction or shock, and many states and law enforcement agencies have deemed them illegal, according to The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
 How can you tell if specific fireworks products are illegal?
-The ATF warns that often, devices sold out of someone’s car or home, without a receipt or commercial packaging, are not legal fireworks, so you should avoid them.
-The Consumer Product Safety Commission also warns that fireworks wrapped in brown paper are generally intended for professional use, so they could be too dangerous for you to use at home.
+The ATF warns that devices sold out of someone’s car or home, without a receipt or commercial packaging, are often not legal fireworks, so you should avoid them.
+The CPSC also warns that fireworks wrapped in brown paper are generally intended for professional use, so they could be too dangerous for you to use at home.

 Remember: It’s safer to leave fireworks displays to the professionals.
 But, if you do decide to use fireworks at home, follow the law and take safety measures.
 Have a safe and happy Fourth of July!